Federal Demonstration Partnership Exempt Wizard

 Change affecting UW oncology trials

-Many journals, federal funding agencies, and industry sponsors require registration of clinical trials at the federal website ClinicalTrials.gov, before beginning the trial.
+Many journals, federal funding agencies, and industry sponsors require registration of clinical trails at the federal website ClinicalTrials.gov, before beginning the trial.
 Posting the trial results is also required.
 See http://www.clinicaltrials.gov.

 The Protocol Office at Fred Hutchinson Cancer Research Center (FHCRC) has agreed to continue to do the registration for UW investigators whose research is reviewed by the FHCRC IRB on behalf of the UW IRB.
 However, the UW will be listed as the "responsible party" on the registration site.